joshwadd/Lane-Line-Identification/README.md

 ***
 ## Application to Video Data

 The modifications made to extend the lane line identification pipeline have resolved many of the short comings mentioned above.
-As mentioned before, we can now apply the pipeline outlined above to video data by considering video as a serise of images with no temporal effects taken advantage by the algorithm.
-The videos can be found links below
+As mentioned before, we can now apply the pipeline outlined above to video data by considering video as a serise of images with no temporal effects being taken advantage of by the algorithm.
+The videos can be found in the links below

 [Solid White Right](https://youtu.be/gcRVc0u5Qr0)
 [Solid Yellow Left](https://youtu.be/Dhsz_8V4BEA)